clstrfcuk/wp-content/plugins/wp-pixpie/README.txt

 == Screenshots ==

-1. Dashboard: See optimization metrics
+1. Stats: See optimization metrics
-2. Plugin Settings: Setup Pixpie API Key & Secret
-3. See All Images: Compare original and optimized images
+2. Settings: Sign up or sign in
-4. Convert All images: bulk optimization of all site images
+3. Compress All images: bulk optimization of all site images
-5. Roll Back Screen: Revert unwanted changes
+4. Revert All images: Revert unwanted changes
-6. Log Screen: See Plugin Execution Log
+5. Billing: manage, cancel or renew subscription

 == Contributors ==